fliptanedo/academic-flip/README.md

 The problem with this one is that (1) I still need fix the widget background colors (they're incompatible with transparency) and (2) I get a weird extra space at the top.
 Hugo seems to be inserting an implicit `<br>` or something.

-**For now** I htink the best answer is to just have odd numbers of widgets.
+**For now** I think the best answer is to just have odd numbers of widgets.
+Bit of a shame, but this is something that I can "deep dive" into when there's time.

 ## 8. Content